 In order to circumvent the need to hold physical AGMs, The Kennel Club Board has enacted Kennel Club Regulation C5.e., which is a new provision, so that irrespective of what a club’s constitution may provide, the Board may direct that registered societies may relax / suspend constitutional provisions.
 In this way, societies may legitimately process routine business by adopting interim arrangements such as postal / online voting or remote meetings, as appropriate.

 Kennel Club Regulation C5.e. has been introduced to provide as follows:

 C5.e.
 The Kennel Club Board may direct that provisions within a registered society constitution may be relaxed or suspended for a fixed period, to allow society business to proceed when circumstances beyond the control of the society so require.

-The Kennel Club Board has agreed that this new Regulation is to be invoked with effect from 5 February 2021 for a 6-month period relating to the processing of routine business usually dealt with at AGMs.
+The Kennel Club Board has agreed that this new Regulation is to be invoked with effect from 5 February to 31 December 2021 relating to the processing of routine business usually dealt with at AGMs.
 A guidance note about the practicalities for holding registered society AGMs is available on the cancellation and postponement of events and meetings page.